lorainemg/portfolio/content/projects/school/project11/index.md

 categories: ["Basic"]
 ---

+The object of this project is to parse a specific grammar with different algorithms and represent the automaton of a given grammar if it is regular.

 #### Summary

-The object of this project is that given a grammar (represented in a plain text format) perform the following analyses:
+Given a grammar, the following analyses are done:

 - Compute the **First** and **Follow** sets.
 - Determine if the grammar is **LL(1)**.
 If so, show the table of the non-recursive predictive method and give the derivation trees for a given set of strings.
 If not, please report a conflict string along with an explanation of the conflict.
 Transform the grammar to remove common prefixes and immediate left recursion.